 Please refer to the Guidelines for the complete eligibility requirements and the list of eligible organisations.

-- Expert services of a third party if the services are directly related to and essential for the project.
+- Personnel, which may include expert services of a third party if the services are directly related to and essential for the project.

 - Travel costs essential to the project, including economy travel costs for domestic and/or international travel and accommodation, not exceeding an average of $20,000 per year of the project.